Satellite-im/warp-docs/identity/interface.md

 #### Key Exchange

-This will allow the current account to perform a key exchange, allowing both the user and their friend to form a dh key for encryption
+This will allow the current account to perform key exchange, allowing both the user and their friend to form a DH key for encryption

 ```rust
   Friends::key_exchange(&self, identity: Identity) -> Result<Vec<u8>>;